wilsonliaows/docs/formulas/string-formulas.md

 ---

 # String formulas
+In Ruby, strings refer to sequences of text and characters.

 Workato supports a variety of string formulas.
 Formulas in Workato are whitelisted Ruby methods, and therefore not all Ruby methods are supported.
 You can always [reach out to us](contact-us.md) to add additional formulas to the whitelist.
 Syntax and functionality for these formulas are generally unchanged.

 You can refer to the complete Ruby documentation for strings [here](https://ruby-doc.org/core-2.3.3/String.html).